PresentPals/server/README.md

 The <b>async</b> keyword is used to make the function asynchronous, meaning it can perform asynchronous operations like verifying a JWT using <b>await</b>.
 This allows it to perform tasks like reading from the database and/or verifying a token without blocking the main execution flow.

-<b>request</b> object contains the details of the HTTP request like headers, body, and query parameters.
+- <b>request</b> object contains the details of the HTTP request like headers, body, and query parameters.
-<b>response</b> object allows you to send responses back to the client.
+- <b>response</b> object allows you to send responses back to the client.
-<b>next</b> callback function is used to pass control to the next middleware or route handler.
-If the token is valid <b>next()</b> should be called to pass control to the next middleware or route handler, however if the token is invalid, an erro response is sent and <b>next()</b> is not called.
+- <b>next</b> callback function is used to pass control to the next middleware or route handler.
+If the token is valid.
+- <b>next()</b> should be called to pass control to the next middleware or route handler, however if the token is invalid, an error response is sent and <b>next()</b> is not called.

     // Get the token from the header. const token = request.headers.jwt;